aanunez/tortilla8/README.md

 optional arguments:
   -h, --help            show this help message and exit -f FREQUENCY, --frequency FREQUENCY
-                        CPU frequency (in Hz) to target, minimum 1 hz.
+                        CPU frequency to target, minimum 1Hz.
+10Hz by default.
+                        CPU frequency can be adjusted in platter.
-  -s, --step            Start the emulator is "step" mode.
+  -s, --step            Start the emulator in "step" mode.
+Allows for
+                        execution of a single instruction at a time.
-  -d, --drawfix         Enable anti-flicker, stops platter from drawing to
+  -d, --drawfix         Enable anti-flicker, stops platter from drawing to the
                         screen when sprites are only removed.
   -i, --initram         Initialize RAM to all zero values.
 Needed to run some
                         ROMs that assume untouched addresses to be zero.
+By default RAM address without values are not initalized, accessing them will cause an Emulation Error.
   -a AUDIO, --audio AUDIO
                         Path to audio to play for Sound Timer, or "off" to prevent sound from playing.
+By default a 440Hz square wave is used.
   -st SOUNDTIMER, --soundtimer SOUNDTIMER
-                        Frequency (in Hz) to target for the audio timmer.
+                        Frequency to target for the audio timmer.
+60Hz by default.
   -dt DELAYTIMER, --delaytimer DELAYTIMER
-                        Frequency (in Hz) to target for the delay timmer.
+                        Frequency to target for the delay timmer.
+60Hz by default.
   -ls, --legacy_shift   Use the legacy shift method of bit shift Y and storing
-                        to X.
+                        to X. By default the newer method is used where Y is ignored and X is bitshifted then stored to itself.
   -e ENFORCE_INSTRUCTIONS, --enforce_instructions ENFORCE_INSTRUCTIONS
                         Warning to log if an unoffical instruction is executed.
+By default, no errors are logged.
+Options:
-Options: None Info Warning Fatal
+                        None Info Warning Fatal
+  -r REWIND_DEPTH, --rewind_depth REWIND_DEPTH
+                        Number of instructions back to be recorded to enable rewinding.
+To disable set to zero or "off".
+By default 1000 instructions are recorded.
 ```

 ## Modules